elioseverojunior/reclame/README.md

 **Cloudant Instructions:**

-The cloudant service must have a database called reclame-cloudant.
+The cloudant service must have a database called **reclame-cloudant**.
 After creating the database add the following view-based index in a design document called design_reclamacoes, both with **_sum** reduce function: